aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## Bytecode

-Compiling the module (with Python's built-in compiler, for now) produces a code object, an internal Python type:
+Compiling the module (with Python's built-in compiler, for now) gets us a code object, an internal Python type:

     # in transcripts:
     >>> module_code = compile(module_ast, 'greet.py', 'exec')